 Andalucia Tourist Information

-You will find an incredible contrast throughout Andalucía, ranging from its glorious sandy beaches of Costa del Sol to the surfer’s paradise beaches in Tariffa, across the dramatic mountain ranges covering areas such as El Torcal, La Subbetica and La Axarquia to the snow covered peaks of the Sierra Nevada in the Granada province.
+It’s an area of incredible contrast, ranging from the glorious sandy beaches on the Costa del Sol to surfers’ beaches in Tariffa, from dramatic mountain ranges El Torcal, La Subbetica and La Axarquia to the snow covered peaks of the Sierra Nevada.

-Locally there have been a number of legendary characters, one of the most famous ones was Jose Maria El Tempranillo, Spain’s very own Robin Hood, he was born in Jauja, a small village in the South West of Cordoba province, he was famous for stealing from the rich to give to the poor, but he was also famous for his manners too, well, according to folk law anyway.
+Andalucía has a number of legendary characters including Jose Maria El Tempranillo, Spain’s very own Robin Hood.
+He was born in Jauja, a small village in the southwestern corner of Cordoba province.
+Praised for his excellent manners, he was nevertheless (in)famous for stealing from the rich and giving to the poor.

 Products originating from towns in Andalucía include mantecados and polvorones – Spanish shortbreads produced in Estapa in East Seville province.
 While mantecados can be found throughout the year, polvorones are typically eaten at Christmas time.